-While recognising our colleagues’ right to strike, we are working to minimise disruption for students - and in particular we are taking all reasonable steps to ensure no student is disadvantaged in examinations and assessments.
+While recognising our colleagues’ right to take industrial action, we regret the impact the UCU’s action is having on some students.
+We are working to minimise disruption, and in particular we are taking all reasonable steps to ensure no student is disadvantaged by delays in marking of examinations and assessments.

 This page provides information about the industrial action, and what it means for Oxford students.

 The University and College Union (UCU) has voted in favour of industrial action over the national pay settlement and USS pensions.
 However, UCU action over pensions is currently paused and the current focus is on the pay and conditions dispute.
 You can read more on the University’s web page, the UCU website and the Universities & Colleges Employers Association (UCEA) site.

 What is the University's position on the industrial action?